Piper Press is an independent publisher and specialist bookseller in Sydney, Australia.

 Our history

-Founders Margaret Bishop and John Dunn had careers in art education and curriculum development when they decided to establish Piper Press, dedicating their work to representing the under-represented: women artists, mid-career and Indigenous artists through quality publications and partnerships with galleries, curators, academics and respected writers.
+Founders Margaret Bishop and John Dunn had successful careers in art education and curriculum development when they established Piper Press, seeing a need to represent the under-represented: women artists, and mid-career and Indigenous artists through quality publications and partnerships with galleries, curators, academics and respected writers.
+Among their first works were those on then-emerging artists Tracey Moffatt and Fiona Hall in the 1990s.

-Among their many achievements, Piper Press has been instrumental in the Save Our Sirius campaign in which thousands of people were mobilised to prevent the destruction of the notable Sirius building in Millers Point, Sydney.
-In raising awareness for the campaign, John and Margaret helped to curate an art exhibition, regular events and marches, and published Sirius: a beautiful book to document the character and lives of the people who live there.
-The outcome of the campaign raised awareness about development in Sydney, and prevented the total destruction of the building.
-Sirius has now become an essential aspect of architectural education and a demonstration of architectural activism.
-A timeline of Piper Press’s history shows selected highlights below.
+Specialising in beautifully produced artist monographs, Piper Press has published illustrated non-fiction books on many of Australia's successful artists including Tracey Moffatt, Fiona Hall, Del Kathryn Barton, Julie Rrap, Patricia Piccinini, Rosemary Laing, Bronwyn Oliver, William Robinson, Euan Macleod and more.
+We have also published books on architecture, photography and photographers, Asian art, and the performing arts.
+They were instrumental in the Save Our Sirius campaign in which thousands of people were mobilised to prevent the destruction of the notable Sirius building in Millers Point, Sydney.
+In raising awareness for the campaign, John and Margaret helped to curate an art exhibition, regular events and marches, and published SIRIUS: a beautiful book to document the character and lives of the people who live there.
+The campaign saved the building and raised awareness about the continued need for well designed social housing in Sydney.

 Our focus